3D-printed components for electron-ion trapping: Pre-experimental tests of functionality and ultra-high vacuum compatibility: Conclusions and outlook

 In conclusion, we have introduced and characterized the EiTEx experimental setup, a system specifically developed for simultaneous trapping of an electron-ion system.
-This advancement establishes a foundation for future experiments in microwave detection and the study of low-energy ion-electron interactions at room temperature.
+The development relied heavily on 3D-printed components used in both the trap and oven assemblies, designed to meet stringent geometric and functional requirements.
+This advancement establishes a foundation for future experiments in microwave detection\cite{lausti2025roadmap} and the study of low-energy ion-electron interactions at room temperature\cite{mikhailovskii_trapping_2025}.
 Below, we present a concise summary of major findings and future perspectives.

 \begin{enumerate}